 Twenty-five or thirty years ago I attended a wedding on a New Jersey farm.
 The land had been in the bride’s family for generations, complete with corn fields and hay bales.
 The groom was the brother of a man I hoped anxiously to marry.
-That man would eventually propose, and I would accept, but not for several years.
+That man would eventually propose, and I would accept.

 In the early 80s a 25- or 26-year old unmarried High WASP might worry about what to wear to the wedding of her hoped-for brother-in-law.
 She might attend the event with an unquiet heart.
-And show up noticeably more fancy than most of the other guests.
+And show up noticeably fancier than most of the other guests.